digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 the contractual relationship under these Terms must be provided in writing and sent to the following address:

-To Norway Post:
+To Posten Bring:

 email: [kundeservice@digipost.no](mailto:kundeservice@digipost.no) eller

 postal address:<br />
-Posten Norge AS<br />
+Posten Bring AS<br />
 Att: Digipost<br />
 Postboks 1500 Sentrum<br />
 0001 Oslo

-To the User: The User’s Digipost mailbox, the email address that the User provided during registration or the postal address that the Customer has registered with Norway Post.
+To the User: The User’s Digipost mailbox, the email address that the User provided during registration or the postal address that the Customer has registered with Posten Bring.

 ## **15** REGULAR TERMINATION